Webcam Effects Online — Apply Live Filters to Your Camera

 Frequently Asked Questions — Webcam Effects

 The live webcam filters are rendered on a canvas element, which may have slightly different colour handling than the native video element.
 The canvas draws at a fixed resolution set when the stream starts, which may differ slightly from the video element's adaptive sizing.
-This is a minor rendering difference and does not affect the accuracy of the filter preview.
+This is a minor rendering difference and does not affect the visual accuracy of the filter preview.

 Comments & Feedback